 Computer-based simulation games are increasingly being used in training, but how does their effectiveness compare to that of traditional training methods?
 And what are the most important features of simulation games?
-Sitzmann (2011) sought to answer these questions in her recent meta-analysis.
+Sitzmann (2011) sought to answer these questions in her recent meta-analysis (or statistical combination of many past studies).

 Sitzmann found that, relative to a comparison group (which varied across studies), trainees who learned from a simulation game had higher levels of post-training self-efficacy, declarative knowledge, procedural knowledge, and retention of the training material.
 They also learned more when simulation games were entertaining and engaging, when there was unlimited access to the simulation games, and when the simulations were included along with other types of training.